 a.
 Freedom of Expression, Including for the Press

 The constitution states citizens “enjoy freedom of speech, of the press, of assembly, of association, of procession and of demonstration.”
 Authorities limited and did not respect these rights, however, especially when their exercise conflicted with CCP interests.
-Authorities continued ever tighter control of all print, broadcast, electronic, and social media and regularly used them to propagate government views and CCP ideology.
-Authorities censored and manipulated the press, social media, and the internet, particularly around sensitive anniversaries and topics.
+Authorities continued to impose ever tighter control of all print, broadcast, electronic, and social media and regularly used them to propagate government views and CCP ideology.
+Authorities censored and manipulated the press, social media, and the internet, particularly around sensitive anniversaries and topics such as public health.

-Press and Media, Including Online Media: The CCP and government continued to maintain ultimate authority over all published, online, and broadcast material.
-Officially, only state-run media outlets have government approval to cover CCP leaders or other topics deemed “sensitive.”
+Freedom of Press and Media, Including Online Media: The CCP and government continued to maintain ultimate authority over all published, online, and broadcast material.
+Officially only state-run media outlets have government approval to cover CCP leaders or other topics deemed “sensitive.”
 While it did not dictate all content to be published or broadcast, the CCP and the government had unchecked authority to mandate if, when, and how particular issues were reported or to order they not be reported at all.
 The government’s propaganda department issued daily guidance on what topics should be promoted in all media outlets and how those topics should be covered.
 Chinese reporters working for private media companies confirmed increased pressure to conform to government requirements on story selection and content.

-The Cyberspace Administration of China (CAC), which directly manages internet content, including online news media, also promotes CCP propaganda.
-The CAC served as the representative office to a recently formed CCP committee on cyberspace, which is nominally chaired by President Xi Jinping.
+The Cyberspace Administration of China (CAC) directly manages internet content, including online news media, and promotes CCP propaganda.
 One of the CCP propaganda department deputy ministers ran the organization’s day-to-day operations.
 It enjoyed broad authority in regulating online media practices and played a large role in regulating and shaping information dissemination online.

 All books and magazines continued to require state-issued publication numbers, which were expensive and often difficult to obtain.
 As in the past, nearly all print and broadcast media as well as book publishers were affiliated with the CCP or the government.
 There were a small number of print publications with some private ownership interest but no privately owned television or radio stations.
 The CCP directed the domestic media to refrain from reporting on certain subjects, and traditional broadcast programming required government approval.

 Journalists operated in an environment tightly controlled by the government.
 Only journalists with official government accreditation were allowed to publish news in print or online.
 The CCP constantly monitored all forms of journalist output, including printed news, television reporting, and online news, including livestreaming.
 Journalists and editors self-censored to stay within the lines dictated by the CCP, and they faced increasingly serious penalties for crossing those lines, which could be opaque.
-While the country’s increasingly internet-literate population demanded interesting stories told with the latest technologies, government authorities asserted control over those new technologies (such as livestreaming) and clamped down on new digital outlets and social media platforms.
+While the country’s increasingly internet-literate population demanded interesting stories told with the latest technologies, government authorities asserted control over technologies such as livestreaming and continued to pressure on digital outlets and social media platforms.